Defining overweight and obesity in children

 A BMI level that says a child is obese at one age may be normal for a child at a different age.
 To determine if a child is overweight or obese, experts compare BMI levels of children at the same age to each other.
 They use a special chart to decide whether a child's weight is healthy or not.

-- If a child's BMI is higher than 85% (85 out of 100) of other children their age and sex, they are considered at risk for being overweight.
+- If a child's BMI is higher than 85% (85 out of 100) of other children their age and sex, they are considered at risk of being overweight.

 - If a child's BMI is higher than 95% (95 out of 100) of other children their age and sex, they are considered overweight or obese.